 The web is even more captivating on iPad thanks to the Retina display.
 Text is sharp and crisp.
-Colours are vibrant and true to life.
+Colors are vibrant and true to life.
 And browsing is fast and responsive.

-Speedy Wi-Fi or fast mobile data connections and a powerful A6X chip mean web pages load in a blink.1 Tap, pinch or scroll, and you’ll notice the incredible response.
+Speedy Wi‑Fi or fast cellular data connections and a powerful A6X chip mean web pages load in a blink.1 Tap, pinch, or scroll, and you’ll notice the incredible response.

 Read articles without distractions.